 Here's a tribute written in the memory of my friend who got me started into research.

 I am an Assistant Professor at UCLA in the Department of Communication.
 Previously, I was a postdoc at MIT Sloan Marketing.
 Before then, I received my PhD in Computer Science at Princeton University, advised by Tom Griffiths, with my dissertation receiving the 2024 SfNC dissertation award.
+My research was recently honored with the 2025 Grand Prize of the NOMIS and Science Young Explorer Award.

 Research Summary

-Climate change is the defining challenge of our time, but solving it requires more than just technical solutions.
-As a computational cognitive scientist, my research aims to address two core barriers.
-First, I study the cognitive reasons why climate change fails to feel urgent; how our minds fail to notice or act on long-term threats.
-Second, I employ AI and machine learning tools to design human-centric climate policies—policies that reflect diverse perspectives and are more likely to gain public support.
+I am a computational cognitive scientist, working at the intersection of cognition, AI, and policy.
+My lab, the Computational Cognitive Policy Lab, focuses on two core questions.
+First, we study how our minds fail to notice or act on long-term threats such as climate change and technology dependence.
+Second, we employ AI and machine learning tools to design human-centric policies - policies that reflect diverse perspectives and are more likely to gain public support.
 My lab regularly collaborates with policymakers and agencies to help translate these insights into scalable action.

 Binary climate data visuals amplify perceived impact of climate change